-Once your pumpkin is ready to go, pop it in a blender and blend till nice and smooth.
+Once the excess water from the cooked pumpkin is strained, add to a blender or food processor and blend till nice and smooth.

 If your blender gets stuck trying to make the puree, add just a bit of water to loosen it up.
 A powerful blender will whip it right up though, in less than a minute.

-Storing your fresh homemade pumpkin puree couldn’t be easier, and you have a couple options. if you plan to use within 3-5 days, simply store in an air-tight container in the fridge.
+Storing your fresh homemade pumpkin puree is very easy, and you have a couple options.
+If you plan to use within 3-5 days, simply store in an airtight container in the fridge.
 But if you want longer term access to puree, freeze it for up to 6 months.
 Here’s how.

 - Freezer tray method – standard size freezer tray cubes are 1 ounces each.
 Freezing the puree, then adding the cubes to an air-tight freezer bag allows you to store them for several months, and easily portion out your cubes as you need them.
-While some pumpkin recipes call for an entire 14 ounce can, many call for smaller amounts; anywhere between 1/4 cup-1 cup.
+While some pumpkin recipes call for an entire 14 ounce can, many call for smaller amounts; anywhere between ¼ cup-1 cup.
 The freezer tray method allows you access to fresh puree without having to open up a whole can.
-I love the freezer tray method for smoothies because there’s no need to defrost, just plop them right in the blender and go!

 Using your puree